White Paper

 4.3.2 Transition to Proof of Staked Authority (PoSA)

 Japan Open Chain is progressing transition from current Clique PoA to more evolved Proof of Staked Authority (PoSA).
-The 2025 Tokyo Hardfork (v2) will introduce Ethereum beacon chain technology and implement a mechanism to control validator management with smart contracts.
+Tokyo Hardfork (v2) (Late 2025-2026) will introduce Ethereum beacon chain technology and implement a mechanism to control validator management with smart contracts.

 The 2026 Osaka Hardfork (v3) will introduce a three-tier validator system: